IDMNYU/IdeationPrototyping_LadyK/Future.md

 * Mind Maps

-* Evidence of brainstorming and exploration using at least 4 out of the 7 following exercises: How Might We..., Statement Starters, 5 Whys, Assumptions, Bad Idea Brainstorming/Reverse Brainstorming, Creative Matrix, 5WH
+* Evidence of brainstorming and exploration using at least 4 out of the 7 following exercises: How Might We..., Statement Starters, 5 Whys, Assumptions, Bad Idea Brainstorming/Reverse Brainstorming, Creative Matrix, 5WH.
+Demonstate and convince me of the Extended Effort Principle

 * Evidence of Research (ie, text and words, reflections, blurbs, bibliographies, UMD processes, news stories, podcast, movies, books, journals, articles)